GG Baba is a retired flight attendant and the author of Turbulent Skies.

 Al-Qahtani was later captured in Afghanistan but escaped.
 He was recaptured again and ended up in Guantanamo, Cuba.
 His full name was later disclosed as Mohammed Abu Nasir al-Qahtani, who was a Saudi national.
 (Note 2)

-After learning about al-Qahtani, I was curious what the FAA knew about the terrorist threat and what information they shared with the airlines.
+After learning about al-Qahtani, I was curious about what the FAA knew about the terrorist threat and what information they shared with the airlines.
 I was curious because looking back at the summer of 2001, I do not recall any special warnings.
 So on the second day the topic: “Aviation Security on 9/11: The Regulators” caught my attention.
 The “Regulators” in this case was the FAA.
 It was discussed that the FAA was not part of the U.S. intelligence community but did have a 24-hour operation that informed them of threats gathered from the FBI, the CIA, and the State Department.

 The FAA did stress that prior to 9/11, no U.S. commercial aircraft had been bombed or hijacked in over a decade.
 In the late 1990s, the flying public was more concerned about poor maintenance on aircraft than having their safety jeopardized by terrorism.